Your bike frame choice matters more than you think. Steel or aluminum? One lasts forever, the other makes you faster—and they’re not interchangeable.

 Aluminum frames were initially introduced because they were less expensive to produce than steel frames.
 Aluminum bike frames are simple to mass-produce.
 Manufacturers automate many processes.
 An aluminum frame requires fewer man-hours to construct.
 Aluminum frames are the most cost-effective option if you’re on a tight budget.

 When you pedal hard, your bike’s frame wants to flex laterally.
 When this occurs, energy is wasted flexing the frame instead of moving the bike forward.
-Torsionally stiff aluminum frames When you pedal, they do not twist.
+Torsionally stiff aluminum frames do not twist when you pedal.
 This allows you to make better use of your energy.
 On the other hand, steel frames flex slightly and waste energy when ridden hard.

 Aluminum frames are also lighter.
 Furthermore, aluminum frames are more aerodynamic than steel frames.
 Drag can be reduced by shaping the tubes.
 A more efficient bike allows you to ride faster on average and for longer distances while using less energy.